 At this annual meeting, motions calling for policy or rule changes - many of which have materialised at club level - are debated and voted upon by delegates representing all counties and other administrative units to determine whether the proposals are entered into the Official Guide of the Association (An Treoraí Oifigiúil).

 This is the guide by which the activities and affairs of the Association are governed.
-This year’s Congress (2010) will take place in Newcastle Co Down.

 The position of President is the highest elected representative position in the Association and the role is filled every three years.
 Role holders may only occupy this position for one term.